 Schedule of Events

-Here is this year’s winning essay:UN Day Essay 2013
+Here is last year’s winning essay:UN Day Essay 2013

 Students will be randomly given a country to represent in a mock U.N. committee session.
 In this session, students will choose which topic to debate from the following: